alvarmaciel/cyberiada/_posts/tight-dungeon-world-one-shot.md

 Sometimes I will totally cheat at this and cut away to another character just before a Defy Danger move is rolled so that the situation can develop some more facets before we start messing it up with mixed successes.

-CONSIDER IMPLIED DANGERS AT EVERY TIME SCALE:  I usually categorize dangers as immediate dangers, scene dangers, or campaign dangers.
+**CONSIDER IMPLIED DANGERS AT EVERY TIME SCALE**:  I usually categorize dangers as immediate dangers, scene dangers, or campaign dangers.
 I group them by asking when the pain from the danger will come down.
 If it will come down right away, it's an immediate danger.
 If it will come down by the end of the scene, it's a scene danger.
 If it will come down sometime later, it's a campaign danger.

 For example, let's say that Omar the Thief is jumping from rooftop to rooftop (immediate danger) trying to escape the guard (scene danger) while also remaining anonymous (campaign danger).
 That's three dangers in the single action.
 One of these must be the stated Danger of the Defy Danger.